lb15/multiciliation_cycle/README.md

 Raw and processed data is deposited on GEO at GSE228110.

+R objects referenced in the integrated analysis scripts are posted on Zenodo.

 Individual datasets were analyzed with scripts at github.com/lb15/autoSeurat.
 Folders for each individual dataset contain parameters.csv file for autoSeurat and scripts for doublet identification.

 Individual seurat objects were integrated with seurat_integration.R.